DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Richard_Graham_def/index.markdown

 [IMG1]

-Fig 1.
-An ad-hoc constellation of associations for technologies relating to remembering, learning and discovering (by the author).
+("")Fig. 1.
+An ad-hoc constellation of associations for technologies relating to remembering, learning and discovering (by the author).")

 Figure 1 shows a number of ideas, institutions, and technologies that relate to search engines.
 I could add more points of reference in the